critical-path/hello-tx-rx/README.md

 systemctl restart hello_rx hello_tx hello_firewall
 ```

 ## Using HelloSender, HelloReceiver, and their friend, HelloLogAnalyzer (the fun stuff)

-As long as the HelloSender service and the HelloReceiver service are running, configured hosts will attempt to exchange UDP datagrams with each other.
+As long as the HelloSender service and the HelloReceiver service are running, configured hosts attempt to exchange UDP datagrams with each other.
 When they receive datagrams, they write them to a log file.
 Using HelloLogAnalyzer, they evaluate whether they have received datagrams within the expected timeframe (2 * the number of seconds between sending each datagram * the number of configured hosts = 2540 seconds, by default).
 To see what the log says about each host, run get_status.sh.

 ```
 ./get_status.sh